 Langhorne home prices are not only among the most expensive in Pennsylvania, but Langhorne real estate also consistently ranks among the most expensive in America.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Langhorne is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Langhorne is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Langhorne who work in management occupations (11.56%), sales jobs (11.02%), and office and administrative support (8.57%).
+Overall, Langhorne is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Langhorne who work in office and administrative support (12.45%), teaching (10.36%), and business and financial occupations (9.99%).

-The population of Langhorne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.34% of adults in Langhorne have a bachelor's degree or even advanced degree.
+The citizens of Langhorne are very well educated compared to the average community in the nation: 36.85% of adults in Langhorne have a bachelor's degree or even advanced degree.

-Langhorne is a somewhat ethnically-diverse borough.
 The people who call Langhorne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Langhorne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Langhorne include German, English, Italian, and Polish.
+Important ancestries of people in Langhorne include Irish, German, Italian, English, and Polish.

 The most common language spoken in Langhorne is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and German/Yiddish.